pandaaured/aured/content/posts/transitpanel.md

 On the subject of the panel, I have thoughts about what I want to talk about.
 As of June 1st, I am the only Pittsburgh resident on the panel.
 As such, I know a lot of operational things about the system and would be the best equipped to explain its usage.
-Aside from this, I am contemplating writing about some of Pittsburgh's history to illustrate how transit evolved to its current form.
+Aside from :q this, I am contemplating writing about some of Pittsburgh's history to illustrate how transit evolved to its current form.

 It definitely hasn't escaped my mind that a lot of transit enthusiasts are prone